 - Increased risks of certain infections

 Download Your Guide in the Fight

-Navigate your options for targeted therapies for colorectal cancer with our 3-part book, Your Guide in the Fight.
+Navigate your options for targeted therapies for colorectal cancer with our three-part book, Your Guide in the Fight.
 We know a colorectal cancer diagnosis is overwhelming.
-With this download, we’ll walk you through the day of diagnosis through survivorship, empower you to make informed treatment decisions, and point you toward trusted, credible resources.
+With this download, we’ll walk you through the day of diagnosis through survivorship, empower you to make informed treatment decisions and point you toward trusted, credible resources.